Frequently Asked Questions

 - This info is again securely stored in our Models Database

-- We organise a 20-minute phone call (our expense), where we answer your questions, and ask a few more questions, and we take notes.
+- An Info Session: We organise a 20-minute phone call (at our expense), where we answer your questions, and ask a few more questions; we take notes.

-- You take some selfie test shots, that meet our requirements
+- You take some selfie topless test shots, that meet our requirements (without the test shots, we cannot move ahead)

 During the Application process, after the Info Session phone call with us, we ask you to send a series of six images of yourself. 🤳 Some are topless 🌰🌰.